 My family and I would always boil our tap water.

 However, after doing many tests, I’ve noticed boiling water is only good at removing certain impurities:

 Although boiling water is an excellent method of eliminating chlorine and germs, it fails to remove many other contaminants.

-For the simple fact, high heat has no effect on these substances.
+For the simple fact, high heat has no effect on many water contaminants like fluoride.